-Dentists and their teams continue to work to their normal high standard of infection control and you will already be used to seeing dentists in masks, gloves and visors routinely.
-But during this time dental staff may also have to use additional items.
-These are pieces of equipment commonly being used at our hospitals.
+All dental practices have put measures in place to ensure a safe environment for staff and patients.
+You will already be used to seeing dentists and their teams wearing masks, gloves and visors and at this time the dental staff may also have to use additional items of protective equipment, these are items commonly being used at our hospitals.

-It’s important that people continue to contact their local dentist if they have urgent problems such as a swelling, pain that is not relieved with simple analgesia within 24-48 hours or if they have ulcers which are not healing within seven days.
+It is important that people continue to contact their regular dentist if they have problems such as a swelling, pain that is not relieved with simple pain relief within 24-48 hours or if they have ulcers which have not healed within seven days.

-No-one should be suffering from toothache or a dental infection or problems from their mouth - your regular dentist is able to provide care and advice quickly and emergency dentists are available.
+No-one should be suffering from toothache, a dental infection or problems from their mouth - your regular dentist is able to provide care and advice quickly and emergency dentists are available.

-If tooth or gum pain develops contact your own dentist as they can provide emergency treatment.
+If tooth or gum pain develops you should contact your own dentist as they can provide emergency treatment.

-If you are not registered with a practice or develop a problem outside of normal working hours ring 111 and they will help you find your nearest emergency dentist.
+If you do not have a regular dentist or develop a problem outside of normal working hours please ring 111 and they will help you find your nearest emergency dentist.